 (1) The Fines, Penalties and Infringement Notices Enforcement Act 1994 applies, as modified by this section, to and in relation to a fine imposed on a person for an offence against section 21(1).

-(2) A notice of intention to suspend licences under section 42 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 cannot be issued to the person.
+(2) A notice of intention to enforce under section 42 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 cannot be issued to the person.

 (3) A licence suspension order under section 43 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 cannot be made in respect of the person.

-(4) A warrant of execution under section 45 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 cannot be issued in respect of the person.
+(4) An enforcement warrant under section 45 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 cannot be issued in respect of the person.

 (5) Section 47A of the Fines, Penalties and Infringement Notices Enforcement Act 1994 applies as if all of subsection (1) from and including “if the Registrar is satisfied” were deleted.